 For more information, visit WebMD.com.

-A Vi Peel is one of our favorite facial chemical peels offered at Carolina Facial Plastics and is designed to:
+A Vi Peel is one of our favorite facial chemical peels offered at Carolina Facial Plastics in Charlotte and is designed to:

 - Improve dark spots and hyperpigmenation issues, such as melasma